7 Best Strength Training Exercises

 2. Slowly lower your chest down towards the ground as your elbows fall back towards your hips.

-4. Then, pull your right arm up and over your body, opening up to your right as your arms expand in a “T” shape, performing a side plank.
+4. Pull your right arm up and over your body, opening up to your right as your arms expand into a “T” shape, performing a side plank.
 Hold for a 3-count before returning to high plank position.

-5. Then repeat, performing another push up and then opening to the left, performing a side plank on the left side.
+5. Repeat, performing another push-up and then opening to the left, performing a side plank on the left side.

-Modification: Substitute incline push ups by placing your hands on a chair or bench; or drop to your knees for modified push ups and planks.
+Modification: If you experience wrist pain during push-ups, you can substitute incline push-ups by placing your hands on a chair or bench.
+You can also drop to your knees for modified push-ups and planks.

-Targets: Legs, glutes, hamstrings, inner thighs, and triceps (back of the arm) and core.
+Targets: Glutes, hamstrings, inner thighs, triceps (back of the arm) and core.

 two women performing glute bridge and skull crushers as an example of strength training exercises

-How To Do A Glute Bridge and Tricep Extensions
+How to Do a Glute Bridge and Tricep Extension

-1. Lie flat on your back with your legs bent at 90 degrees (heels on the ground).
+1. Lie flat on your back with your legs bent at 90 degrees and your heels flat on the ground.

 2. Holding one dumbbell in each hand, fully extend your arms so the dumbbells are directly overhead, palms facing one another.

-3. Bending at the elbows slowly lower the dumbbells towards your head (just bending at the elbows).
+3. Bending at the elbows, slowly lower the dumbbells towards your head.

-4. Then as you push the dumbbells back overhead to return to the starting position, simultaneously drive through your heels, squeezing your butt to lift your hips up toward the ceiling.
-Keep knees in line with hips.
+4. As you push the dumbbells back overhead to return to the starting position, simultaneously drive through your heels, squeezing your butt to lift your hips up toward the ceiling.
+Keep your knees in line with your hips.

-5. Hold at the top for a moment, then lower your hips with control back down to a hover position, as you lower the dumbbells back towards your head.
+5. Hold at the top for a moment, then lower your hips back down to a hover position as you lower the dumbbells back towards your head.

-Targets: Legs, glutes, thighs, hips, hamstrings and chest muscles.
+Targets: Glutes, thighs, hips, hamstrings and chest muscles.

 two women lying on a black mat performing a glute bridge chest press example of strength training exercises

-1. Lie flay on your back with your legs bent at 90 degrees (heels on the ground).
+1. Lie flat on the ground with your back straight and your legs bent at 90-degrees.
+Heels are flat on the ground.

 2. Holding one dumbbell in each hand, fully extend your arms so the dumbbells are directly overhead, palms facing away from your body.